robpataki/react-clock/README.md

 ### Using custom themes

-If your inner stylist can't be satisfied with the `light` or the `dark` themes, feel free to go wild and use your own colours (I can't be held responsible for visual inconvenience caused by 3rd party colours).
+If your inner stylist can't be satisfied with the `light` or the `dark` themes, feel free to go wild and use your own colours (I can't be held responsible for visual inconvenience caused by 3rd party madness).

       <Clock theme={{
         bezel: 'red',